percona/percona-server-mongodb-operator/source/faq.rst

 The architecture of state-centric applications (like databases) should be composed in a right way to avoid crashes, data loss, or data inconsistencies during hardware failure.
-Percona Kubernetes Operator for Percona Server for MongoDB provides out-of-the-box functionality to automate provisioning and management of highly available MongoDB database clusters on Kubernetes.
+Percona Distribution for MongoDB Operator provides out-of-the-box functionality to automate provisioning and management of highly available MongoDB database clusters on Kubernetes.

 How can I contact the developers?
 ================================================================================

-The best place to discuss Percona Kubernetes Operator for Percona Server for MongoDB with developers and other community members is the `community forum <https://forums.percona.com/categories/kubernetes-operator-percona-server-mongodb>`_.
+The best place to discuss Percona Distribution for MongoDB Operator with developers and other community members is the `community forum <https://forums.percona.com/categories/kubernetes-operator-percona-server-mongodb>`_.

-If you would like to report a bug, use the `Percona Kubernetes Operator for Percona Server for MongoDB project in JIRA <https://jira.percona.com/projects/K8SPSMDB>`_.
+If you would like to report a bug, use the `Percona Distribution for MongoDB Operator project in JIRA <https://jira.percona.com/projects/K8SPSMDB>`_.

 What is the difference between the Operator quickstart and advanced installation ways?
 =======================================================================================